Understanding Federal Financial Aid

 Financial aid encompasses a wide spectrum of programs to help you pay for education expenses at accredited colleges and universities.
 Financial aid can come from federal programs, state programs, your chosen college, and even private and nonprofit organizations.
-There are so many options that the process of understanding federal financial aid and what is best for you may feel overwhelming.
+There are so many options with the process of understanding federal financial aid and what is best for you may feel overwhelming.

 During the 2016–2017 academic year, 85% of all first-time, full-time undergraduate students pursuing a 4-year degree received financial aid, according to the National Center for Education Statistics (NCES).1

 When you apply for federal financial aid, you are receiving assistance from the federal government to help pay for the educational expenses of going to a college, university, or technical/career school.
-The U.S. Department of Education awards approximately $150 billion in federal financial aid annually to students for on-campus and online university degree programs, including:2
+In fiscal year 2019, the U.S. Department of Education processed more than 18.0 million FAFSAs, resulting in the delivery of approximately $121.8 billion in federal financial aid to over 10.4 million postsecondary students and their families for on-campus and online university degree programs, including:2